 DYS393 = 13

-After you test your Y-DNA STR markers, you can compare your markers against the markers of any other male individual to see whether you share a recent common male ancestor.
-If a match is found, you can determine the TMRCA (time to most recent common ancestor) – a measurement of approximately how long ago you and the matching individual shared the common ancestor.
+After you test your Y-STR markers, you can compare your markers against the markers of any other male individual to see whether you share a recent common male ancestor.
+If a match is found, you can determine the TMRCA (time to most recent common ancestor).
+This is a measurement of approximately how long ago you and the matching individual shared a common ancestor.

-A key measurement value when comparing the Y-DNA STR markers between two different individuals is Genetic Distance.
+A key measurement value when comparing the Y-STR markers between two different individuals is “genetic distance.”

 Genetic distance is a measurement of the total difference in allele values of different genetic markers between two individuals.
-The smaller the value of the genetic distance for a given set of Y-DNA STR markers, the closer two individuals are related, and the more recently they shared a common ancestor.
-The method used to determine genetic distance for four different Y-DNA STR marker types is explained on the next pages.
+The smaller the value of the genetic distance for a given set of Y-STR markers, the closer two individuals are related, and the more recently they shared a common ancestor.
+The method used to determine genetic distance for four different Y-STR marker types is explained in the next sections.

-Calculation of genetic distance for single-copy and most multi-copy Y-DNA STR markers
+Calculation of genetic distance for single-copy and most multi-copy Y-STR markers

 For single-copy STR markers, the calculation is straightforward.
 The genetic distance for each single copy marker between two individuals is the absolute value of the difference between the value of the markers.

-Calculation of genetic distance for multi-copy marker DYS464 – using Infinite allele model
+Calculation of genetic distance for multi-copy marker DYS464 – using the “infinite allele” model

 The genetic distance for DYS464 is calculated using this method.
-Regardless of the number of mismatches between two individual at Y-DNA STR marker DYS464, the genetic distance is always reported as a maximum of 1.
-Please remember that “genetic distance” is not the same as “mismatching markers”.
+Regardless of the number of mismatches between two individual at Y-STR marker DYS464, the genetic distance is always reported as a maximum of 1.
+Please remember that “genetic distance” is not the same as “mismatching markers.”

 Calculation of genetic distance for DYS389i/ii